 I'm so happy you stopped in to learn more about me.
-Born in New York state and raised in Armonk, I was blessed with the opportunity to move to Greenwich full-time after I graduated from college in 1993.
-A decade later, I married my wife Meg, and we were soon joined by Amy (12) and Mary (10).
+Born in New York state and raised in Armonk, I was blessed with the opportunity to move to Greenwich full-time after I graduated from Harvard in 1993.
+A decade later, I married my wife Meg, and we were soon joined by Amy (14) and Mary (12).

 In 1996 I was elected to the Representative Town Meeting.
 I chaired the Budget Overview Committee, and grew to truly appreciate the RTM and the diversity of opinions and specialties which its size provides for.
 I built the first RTM website, the first Town of Greenwich website, and the first Republican Town Committee website.

 As an elected official, and as a human being, I am guided by the principles below.

 I’ve been blessed to live under the flag of the greatest country in the world.
 In March 2000, I participated as a volunteer poll worker for the first time.
 I saw some processes which I didn’t like, and which to me risked the accuracy of the election.
 And with men and women fighting around the world to safeguard freedom, I decided I wanted to make sure we treated each and every ballot with the respect it deserved.
 I studied the operations of the office for years, and eventually challenged my predecessor in 2006 (where I lost).
 In 2008 I won the nomination and took office in January 2009.

 I was also invited to participate in tabletop defense exercises with the Department of Homeland Security on defending our election infrastructure from external forces.
 This led to me being accepted into InfraGard, a partnership between the Federal Bureau of Investigation (FBI) and members of the private sector for the protection of U.S. Critical Infrastructure.